cloudflare/flow-pipeline/README.md

 * A mock collector
 * Kafka/Zookeeper
 * A database (Postgres/clickhouse)
-* An inserter: to insert the flows in a database (for Postgres)

 It will listen on port 6343/UDP for sFlow and 2055/UDP for NetFlow.